Security-Onion-Solutions/securityonion-docs/zeek.rst

 Zeek
 ====

-Zeek is formerly known as Bro.
+Security Onion includes Zeek for network protocol analysis and metadata.
 From https://www.zeek.org/:

     Zeek is a powerful network analysis framework that is much different from the typical IDS you may know.
 (Zeek is the new name for the long-established Bro system.
 Note that parts of the system retain the "Bro" name, and it also often appears in the documentation and distributions.)